bdeps/createBigFile/README.md

 # Usage
 Open an elevated CMD.
-Place Create Big File.vbs in the directory you want to create files in Run the Craete Big File.vbs with parameters
+Place Create Big File.vbs in the directory you want to create files in Run the Create Big File.vbs with parameters

 # Parameters
 /name:filename - filename of the dummy files\